Serving all people by providing personalized health and wellness through exemplary care, education and research.

 The treatment is done in a hospital or outpatient department.
-Your health care provider will ask you to sign a consent form.
-Your health care provider will examine you.
-He or she may give you an IV (intravenous) line for fluids and medicines.
+Your healthcare provider will ask you to sign a consent form.
+He or she will examine you and may give you an IV (intravenous) line for fluids and medicines.

 Tell your provider if you are pregnant or allergic to any medicines.

 You will lie on an exam table, most likely on your stomach depending on where the problem joint is.

 Your healthcare provider uses heat, cold, or chemicals to destroy part of the nerve near the inflamed facet joint.
 Nearby nerves may also be treated.

 Most often, you can go home shortly after the procedure, generally in about an hour.
 Have an adult friend or relative drive you.
 The treated spot may be swollen and may feel more sore than usual.
 This is normal and may last for a day or so.
 It will be a few days before you feel relief from your symptoms.
 Your provider may prescribe pain medicines for you during that time.
 Ask him or her when it’s OK for you to go back to work.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |